 US Road fatalities were decreasing – until——

 For a couple of decades, US road fatalities were deceasing in spite of an increased number of cars on the road.
 According to Bloomberg’s report, road fatalities have increased 14.4% over the past two years.
 Other variables such as distance driven and speed limits haven’t changed. http://bloombg.org/2iKh7pV

-Mobile phones (dumb and smart) is a new variable that has entered the multivariate analysis.
+Mobile phone (dumb and smart) is a new variable that has entered the multivariate analysis of road fatalities.
 With smart phones, you can key in messages, and enter user IDs and passwords to view photos and websites.
 That means that your eyes and brain can be distracted from driving for several seconds.
-According to the National Highway Transportation Association (NHTSA), pedestrian fatalities have increased, even though more and more pedestrians are becoming car drivers.
-According to San Francisco start up Zendrive, in a study of 3 million drivers, phones were used during 88% of trips. https://www.zendrive.com/
+According to the National Highway Traffic Safety Administration (NHTSA), pedestrian fatalities have increased, even though more and more pedestrians are becoming car drivers.
+According to San Francisco start up Zendrive, in a study of 3 million drivers, phones were used during 88% of trips

 U.S. Federal data shows that every day, 8 people are killed and more than 1,000 are injured because of distracted driving.
 And on any given day, around 660,000 people are on their cell phones or other electronic devices while driving.
 Most states in the US ban cell phone use by new drivers, but only 14 have rules against all drivers using hand-held devices.

 What actions should be taken?
 One of my colleagues and I will be covering more of the issues around this reckless behavior and some suggestions towards: